 - Men: Don't check out the hot chick so your girlfriend or wife sees it.
 Lame.
 (Women: Don't start an argument with your boyfriend or husband.
 Lamer.)

 - Your little teeny tiny purse or shopping bag does NOT go in the overhead compartment area.
 You more than likely just screwed over the guy who needs to hustle to make his next connection, but had to check his bag because your shopping bag was more important.

 - Perfumes and colognes that are overpowering (you know who you are) are just annoying.
 Don't be like Bob.

 - Don't roll your eyes if a kid is bawling their eyes out.
 Get over it, it's life.
 The kid is a KID for cryin' out loud and they probably don't know how to pop their ears and that crap hurts.
-It's hot, crowded, the ears are hurting, and more than likely, you'd probably cry your eyes out too if it was socially acceptable.
+It's hot, crowded, their ears are hurting, and more than likely you'd probably cry your eyes out too if it was socially acceptable.

 - And please.
 If you're on Southwest and a parent and a kid get on and they can't find two seats together, can you and your gooey love of your life take two hours to sit in different seats so that the mom or dad can sit with their kid?
 Seriously.
 Give up your seats.

 I'm thinking about a very good friend of mine who lost her wonderful father this weekend.
 This post is dedicated to him, and to all those who leave too early, including my mother.

 My mother passed away at 7:43 in the morning on Mother's Day, 2004.
 The drive back to Baltimore that day seemed unreal, passing by street vendor after street vendor selling red roses for the day.
 Sun was bright.
 Car was stifling.
 Sleep was behind my eyes after driving 6 hours with my sister to get to my mother and be with her one last time.